typicalninja/google-sr/packages/google-sr/README.md

 console.log(queryResult[0].type === ResultTypes.OrganicResult); // true
 ```

-> By default only `ResultTypes.OrganicResult` result type are returned, use the [resultTypes](#searchoptionsr--resultselector) option to configure it
+> Note: By default, only results of type [`ResultTypes.OrganicResult`](https://github.com/typicalninja/google-sr/blob/master/packages/google-sr/API.md#resulttypes) are returned.
+Use the [`resultTypes`](https://github.com/typicalninja/google-sr/blob/master/packages/google-sr/API.md#searchoptionsr--resultselector) option to customize the output.

-* Additional examples can be found in [apps/examples](https://github.com/typicalninja/google-sr/tree/master/apps/examples) directory
+- Additional examples can be found in [apps/examples](https://github.com/typicalninja/google-sr/tree/master/apps/examples) directory

 # google-sr programatic API

 Please refer to the google-sr API in [packages/google-sr](https://github.com/typicalninja/google-sr/blob/master/packages/google-sr/API.md)

+# Disclaimer

+This is not sponsored, supported, or affiliated with Google.

+The source code within this repository is intended solely for **educational & research purposes**.
+The author (typicalninja) & contributors takes **NO** responsibility for any issues that arise from its use, such as IP blocking by Google.
+Your discretion in usage is advised.

 # Related projects 🥂

-* [google-that](https://g-sr.vercel.app/google/that) - CLI wrapper around google-sr
+- [google-that](https://g-sr.vercel.app/google/that) - CLI wrapper around google-sr
-* [google-sr-selectors](https://g-sr.vercel.app/google/selectors) - Selectors for google search results used by google-sr
+- [google-sr-selectors](https://g-sr.vercel.app/google/selectors) - Selectors for google search results used by google-sr

-# ⚠️ Disclaimer

-This is not sponsored, supported, or affiliated with Google Inc.

-The source code within this repository is intended solely for educational & research purposes.
-The author (typicalninja) & contributors takes **NO** responsibility for any issues that arise from misuse, such as IP blocking by Google.
-Your discretion in usage is advised.

 # Tests